Home > Business > Commercial > V-commerce, myth or reality?

 Increasingly immersive worlds

 First of all, it is important to distinguish between virtual reality and augmented reality.
-Virtual reality (VR) aims to digitally recreate a realistic environment allowing access to educational, collaborative, cultural… and now commercial worlds.
-Augmented reality, for its part, allows you to add virtual elements to a real environment.
+The aim of virtual reality (VR) is to digitally recreate a realistic environment, providing access to educational, collaborative, cultural and now commercial worlds.
+Augmented reality adds virtual elements to a real environment.

-Augmented reality (AR for Augmented Reality) has already been present for several years in the field of gaming (Pokemon Go, for example).
+Augmented reality (AR) has already been around for a number of years in games (Pokemon Go, for example).
 It opens the way to new user experiences.
-We can, for example, cite the smartphone application developed in 2017 by IKEA (IKEA Place).
-This allows you to include objects and furniture from the brand, in 3D, in your own interior in order to get an idea of the rendering.
+One example is the smartphone application developed in 2017 by IKEA (IKEA Place).
+This allows users to include objects and furniture from the brand, in 3D, in their own interior to get an idea of how it will look.

-For its part, virtual reality requires the use of a headset (or glasses).
-The principle is to immerse the user in a realistic virtual universe.
-And in which he will be able to carry out movements and actions, in three dimensions.
+Virtual reality, on the other hand, requires the use of a headset (or glasses).
+The principle is to immerse the user in a realistic virtual world.
+And in which they can move around and take action in three dimensions.

-Today, one or other of these technologies is mainly dedicated to entertainment (games, virtual tours, etc.).
-But we are also witnessing very successful experiments in the fields of pedagogy (scientific visualization, historical reconstruction, etc.), health (reeducation of cognitive functions, immersion therapies, surgical training, etc.) and training.
+Today, one or other of these technologies is used primarily for entertainment (games, virtual tours, etc.).
+But we are also seeing highly successful experiments in the fields of education (scientific visualisation, historical reconstruction, etc.), health (re-education of cognitive functions, immersion therapies, surgical training, etc.) and training.

 V-commerce therefore refers to commerce using virtual reality (VR) and/or augmented reality (AR) to make online sales.

-Based on sensory experiences (limited today only to the senses of sight, hearing and sometimes touch, thanks to the use of special gloves), V-commerce tends to provide the consumer with an optimized digital journey .
-This route reproduces that of traditional commerce by erasing as much as possible the absence of physical contact (showrooming).
+Based on sensory experiences (currently limited to the senses of sight, hearing and sometimes touch, thanks to the use of special gloves), V-commerce aims to provide consumers with an optimised digital experience.
+This journey replicates that of traditional retailing by eliminating as far as possible the absence of physical contact (showrooming).

-The travel constraints linked to the pandemic have not only boosted e-commerce activity but also certainly reinforced brands' interest in this technology.
-It is indeed highly immersive and allows you to evaluate products or services without having to travel.
+The travel constraints associated with the pandemic have not only boosted e-commerce activity, but also undoubtedly increased brand interest in this technology.
+It is a highly immersive technology, enabling people to evaluate products or services without having to travel.

-The applications are multiple: sales support, creation of events and generation of in-store traffic, showrooming, new approach to merchandising, training, etc.
+There are a host of applications: sales support, event creation and in-store traffic generation, showrooming, a new approach to merchandising, training, etc.

 A few examples

-The Visilab company has developed a virtual glasses try-on area.
-This space allows the Internet user to have help with their choice when making their purchase.
-The principle is to use the camera of your smartphone or PC screen to map the glasses models onto the photo of your face.
+Visilab has developed a virtual fitting area for glasses.
+This space provides Internet users with a selection tool to help them make their purchase.
+The idea is to use the camera on their smartphone or PC screen to map eyewear models onto a photo of their face.

-The IKEA brand has developed a application allowing its customers to move around a kitchen, and interact with certain elements that make it up.
-Retail VR, offers retailers the opportunity to improve their sales processes using a 3D commercial space design tool or to create immersive shopping experiences.
+The IKEA brand has developed a application allowing customers to move around a kitchen and interact with certain elements.
+Retail VR, enables retailers to improve their sales processes using a 3D retail space design tool, or to create immersive shopping experiences.

 Benefits for brands

-Apart from the obviously very attractive side, that is to say bringing a new dimension to the Internet user's journey, even addictive through its loyalty-building edutainment approach close to gaming, linked to the implementation of these new technologies, the One of the objectives is to make the customer experience even more immersive and interactive.
+Apart from the obvious appeal of these new technologies, which add a new dimension to the web user's experience and are even addictive because of their edutainment and loyalty-building approach akin to gaming, one of the objectives is to make the customer experience even more immersive and interactive.

-The challenge: creating a better proximity between the Internet user and the brand, difficult to achieve when building a traditional digital strategy.
+The challenge is to create a closer relationship between the Internet user and the brand, which is difficult to achieve with a traditional digital strategy.
 Allowing customers to test products remotely can significantly increase the conversion rate.
-In 2020, L'Oréal, for example, increased the number of visits fivefold (versus 2019) on its site (source CNews.fr).
-And this, thanks to its augmented reality application allowing you to test lipsticks.
+In 2020, L'Oréal, for example, increased the number of visits to its website fivefold (compared with 2019) (source CNews.fr).
+And all thanks to its augmented reality application for testing lipsticks.

-An augmented reality proposition is real added value for a brand.
-It constitutes a very strong element of differentiation vis-à-vis its competitors.
-By allowing a concrete projection and with less effort, augmented reality responds to two strong customer trends: being reassured about a product and purchasing it more easily.
+An augmented reality proposition is a real added value for a brand.
+It is a powerful differentiator from the competition.
+By enabling a concrete projection with less effort, augmented reality responds to two strong customer trends: to be reassured about a product and to buy it more easily.

-If we see the obvious interest of augmented reality in the online shopping experience, physical points of sale are not left out either.
-Virtual reality also contributes to a significant improvement in conversion and recommendation rates.
-For example, Decathlon has, since 2017, made VR headsets available in stores, intended to test the practicality of Quechua tents.
+While augmented reality is clearly of interest in the online shopping experience, physical points of sale are not to be outdone either.
+Virtual reality is also contributing to a significant improvement in conversion and recommendation rates.
+Here are just a few examples, Decathlon made VR headsets available in shops in 2017 to test the practicality of Quechua tents.

-Beyond these technological developments oscillating between augmented reality and virtual reality, the technology giants are already thinking further with the metaverse.
-This is a concept developed by science fiction writer Neal Stephenson in 1992 in The Virtual Samurai.
-Its name is a portmanteau for meta-universes.
-And in which the Internet user can create an avatar that can move and act in an immersive environment.
+Beyond these technological developments, which oscillate between augmented reality and virtual reality, the technology giants are already thinking further ahead with the metaverse.
+This is a concept developed by science fiction writer Neal Stephenson back in 1992 in his book The Virtual Samurai.
+Its name is a catch-all term for meta-universes.
+And in which Internet users can create an avatar that can move and act in an immersive environment.

-A little forgotten at the end of the 2000s, the metaverse is now experiencing renewed interest.
-Particularly because it is supported by platforms like Facebook.
+Somewhat forgotten at the end of the 2000s, the metaverse is now enjoying a revival.
+Not least because it is being driven by platforms like Facebook.
 Indeed, its CEO has just created a new division dedicated to the development of this technology, the Facebook Reality Lab (FRL).
-It is based, among other things, on the use of Oculus-type VR headsets, owned by the brand since 2014.
+It is based, among other things, on Oculus-type VR headsets, which have been owned by the brand since 2014.

 The Second Life case

-Second life, although a little forgotten due to the limitations imposed by technology and the appearance of social networks, allows the Internet user (especially their avatar!) to travel in a totally immersive world through diverse and varied thematic universes such as collaborative spaces, shops, cinemas, seminars.
-The concept also allows transactions to be carried out using a virtual currency, the Linden Dollar.
+Second lifeAlthough somewhat forgotten because of the limitations imposed by technology and the emergence of social networks, the Linden Dollar allows Internet users (and especially their avatars!) to travel in a totally immersive world through a variety of thematic universes such as collaborative spaces, shops, cinemas and seminars.
+The concept also makes it possible to carry out transactions using a virtual currency, the Linden Dollar.

-But let's be realistic, it will take some time to overcome technical and financial constraints in order to build these new digital spaces.
+But let's be realistic: it will take some time to overcome the technical and financial constraints involved in building these new digital spaces.

-In conclusion, the “virtuality” market is therefore a real opportunity.
-And this even if it requires real know-how, technology and a lot of education with the customer.
+In conclusion, the 'virtuality' market is a real opportunity.
+And that's despite the fact that it requires real know-how, technology and a great deal of customer education.

-However, this new technological approach should not make us forget the importance of human contact.
-For the moment, it only represents a complementary tool for a good understanding of the brand.
+Nevertheless, this new technological approach must not overshadow the importance of human contact.
+For the time being, it is only a complementary tool for understanding the brand.

 Our expert